AmplitudeAudio/doc-sdk/docs/integration/initializing-the-engine.md

 Engine::AddPluginSearchPath(AM_OS_STRING("./my_project/plugins"));
 ```

-You must add all the search paths before to load plugins, as you cannot load a plugin using a path, either relative or absolute.
+You must add all the search paths before loading plugins, as you cannot load a plugin using a path, either relative or absolute.

 !!! info
     By default, the engine will search first in the working directory **before** to look in the added search paths.